Symptoms of an Ectopic Pregnancy

 When seeking medical attention, you will be asked for your last menstrual period which should be your last episode of a normal flow and duration bleeding.
-It is important that abnormal bleeding does not get confused with a normal period as health care professionals may think you are much less pregnant than you are.
+It is important that abnormal bleeding does not get confused with a normal period as healthcare professionals may think you are much less pregnant than you are.

 Pregnancy test kits that are available now are very sensitive.
 They can be positive before you have missed your period.
-It is sensible to perform the test in the morning when urine contains the most pregnancy hormone (Human Chorionic Gonadotrophin or hCG).
+It is sensible to perform the test in the morning when urine contains the most pregnancy hormone (Human Chorionic Gonadotropin or hCG).
 Very rarely a pregnancy test can give a falsely negative result.
 This is usually because the hormone level is low.
-If you do a test and are surprised by a negative result, repeat the test perhaps with a different pregnancy test kit.
-If it is still negative and you still think you are pregnant, your doctor can do a blood test to measure the hCG accurately.
+If you do a pregnancy test and are surprised by a negative result, repeat the test perhaps with a different pregnancy test kit.
+If it is still negative and you still think you are pregnant, your doctor can do a blood test to measure the hCG (pregnancy hormone) levels accurately.